sudthebud/ML-Model_General-Purpose/README.md

 ## Things to Add / Experiment With
 - Batch normalization
-- Neural network regularization
+- Regularization
 - Handle multi dimensional inputs
-- Split train and test dataset, then train and predict in one go
+- Method to split train and test dataset, then train and test in one go
 - Data and weight clipping
 - Apply other normalization techniques
 - Fix overflow and invalid value errors
 - Rename this to a Neural net repo

-# Resources
+## Resources
 - Basic neural network concepts and math
   - [Learn to Build a Neural Network from Scratch](https://medium.com/@waadlingaadil/learn-to-build-a-neural-network-from-scratch-yes-really-cac4ca457efc#:~:text=1) by _Aadil Mallick_
   - [Backpropagation, intuitively | Deep Learning Chapter 3](https://www.youtube.com/watch?v=Ilg3gGewQ5U) by _3Blue1Brown_